-We’ve also posted a video from 2018 to show how amazing this annual show is.
+We’ve also posted past videos to show how amazing this annual show is.

 Led by the incomparable José Hernández, Mariachi Sol de Mexico® returns to Davies Symphony Hall for a festive musical tribute to Mexico’s Christmas traditions.
 Experience a multicultural celebration as the ensemble sings and plays holiday favorites from both Mexico and the United States in a vibrant performance you won’t want to miss.